 💡 Learn about the differences between admin and researcher roles, and how to assign users to roles in our team roles support guide.

-👉 Get started from the “Branding” page in the “My Team” dropdown.
-Click on the ellipsis alongside the email theme you want, and select “set as default”.
+👉 Get started from the “Branding” tab on the "Team settings" page.
+Click on the ellipsis icon alongside the email theme you want, and select “set as default”.

 Email templates are used to create and manage content for all the automated emails sent to participants throughout the course of a study.
 Custom email templates are available on our essential, premium, and enterprise Hub subscriptions.
 Teams will often create template sets that correspond with all the combinations of study type (e.g. 1-1 interview) and format (e.g. online) that their team commonly runs, then reuse these templates for future studies of that same type and format.
 Learn more in our email templates support guide.